 As the name implies, Life360 Family Locator allows you to monitor your current family members’ locations in real-time.
 This app also lets you chat with your family in person with its built-in chat system.
 In a world full of uncertainty, this app is essential to help you keep tabs on your family members, with regards to safety, of course.

 Photosynth is a Microsoft-owned app that allows you to capture amazing interactive 360 degrees panorama pictures.
-In the new version, aside allowing you to share your photos to Facebook and Twitter, it also ships with a Photosynth social; a niche community that shares panorama taken with Photosynth.
+In the new version, aside from allowing you to share your photos on Facebook and Twitter, it also ships with a Photosynth social; a niche community that shares panoramas taken with Photosynth.

 Adobe Photoshop Express gives you Photoshopping powers on your Windows phone.
-You can edit, crop, flip, rotate, and give your photos nice filters then immediately share your photos to your favourite sites.
-Note however that Adobe Photoshop Express would only run on Windows Phone 8 and 8.1 and requires at least 512 MB of memory.
+You can edit, crop, flip, rotate, and give your photos nice filters, then immediately share your photos with your favorite sites.
+Note, however, that Adobe Photoshop Express would only run on Windows Phone 8 and 8.1 and requires at least 512 MB of memory.